Amin-MAG/My-Notes/English b8314443f554456e926acda65cc14571/Technical 1e5c09b5a5864b1eac593ef77f460bba.md

 - The convergence of digital twinning with automation and artificial intelligence will yield benefits in a vast spectrum of industries, many of which already are creating and using digital twins.
 - Remember, the goal is to be able to process data in a matter of milliseconds.
 - These data need to be cleaned, stored, and processed to produce information and knowledge, which are poised to be the basis for smart manufacturing.
+- Now, let’s talk about Prometheus from a more technical standpoint.

 # Words 01